-Discomfort, cramping and pain in the abdomen can cause stress and worry – find out how to manage it.
+Discomfort, cramping, pain in the abdomen can cause stress and worry – Let Linda help you

 The causes of abdominal pain can be many and varied, ranging from a gynaecological disorder, to digestive and liver disorders – and even referred pain from other structures in the body.
 Stomach ache usually refers to cramps or a dull tummy ache – it is normally short-lived and can be caused by a bug or minor gastric upset.

 Severe abdominal pain that starts suddenly and unexpectedly can be a medical emergency, particularly if the pain is localised in one area of the abdomen – if this happens to you, go straight to Accident & Emergency and insist upon an abdominal scan.
 Causes of severe abdominal pain include appendicitis, diverticulosis, gallstones, kidney stones, or a perforated peptic ulcer.

 Most cases of abdominal pain are a result of trapped wind, causing bloating and expansion of the intestines.
 This bloating and expansion can put pressure on other organs within the abdominal cavity, including the bladder, liver, stomach and, for women, the uterus and ovaries.
 Sometimes the pain can be quite agonising, but if the pain subsides, it is not usually a cause for concern.

 You may have sudden abdominal pain accompanied by diarrhoea, which may be due to a bacterial or viral infection in the stomach and bowel.
 If the diarrhoea persists for more than 3 days, seek the advice of a pharmacist.